cjprybol/reproducibility-via-singularity/README.md

 wget --no-check-certificate https://raw.githubusercontent.com/cjprybol/reproducibility-via-singularity/master/environment
 ```

 Here we will install the [Genome Analysis Toolkit](https://www.broadinstitute.org/gatk/).
-GATK is license restriced, and you can acquire a copy by going to website and accepting the terms of agreement (and purchase a license, if you're working commercially).
+GATK is license restricted, and you can acquire a copy by going to website and accepting the terms of agreement (and purchase a license, if you're working commercially).
 If you have the option to host your copy on a private FTP server, you can save yourself a few steps by downloading your copy directly into the container with `wget`.

 ```bash
 wget <ftp address for your copy> && \